The difference between e-scooters you can hire and ones you can buy yourself

 In addition to this, e-scooters can pose a danger to other members of the public, and we have seen increased reports of them being ridden antisocially including on pavements, in crowded places, and even in the dark.

-As Christmas approaches, we are encouraging anyone considering purchasing a scooter as a gift to please seriously consider the risks.”
+We are encouraging anyone considering purchasing a scooter as a gift to please seriously consider the risks.

 The e-scooters that you might see around Merseyside have been licensed by the council as part of a trial, and you’ll be able to hire one if: